mikoro/orientview/misc/mac/build.md

+# Building on Mac

 * All the libraries other than Qt should be compiled as shared and installed to the system.
-Use the windows build instructions as a guide.
+See Linux and Windows build instructions for reference.
 * It seems that it is easier to make things work by compiling Qt statically.
 Download the Qt source package and:

 ```